 However, one more day passes, and the plaintiff goes back to Easton Memorial Hospital with discoloration and pain in her right leg, ankle, and foot.
 An occlusion (blocked or closing blood vessel) is seen in her right distal posterior tibial artery and right dorsalis pedis artery.
 She is transferred to Baltimore Washington Medical Center (BWMC) for treatment.
 While the woman is at BWMC, a blood clot is discovered in her abdomen.
 This blood clot had been breaking off and traveling into her right lower extremity.
 Unfortunately, the staff is unable to save her right leg, and the plaintiff has a below-the-knee amputation.Additional Comments

-- Defendants are in strange spot in this case because they have to say that her presentation and symptoms were not significant enough to warrant more care But, at the very same time, they are going to argue that she was too far gone when she first visited Eastern Memorial to save her leg.
+- Defendants are in a strange spot in this case because they have to say that her presentation and symptoms were not significant enough to warrant more care But, at the very same time, they are going to argue that she was too far gone when she first visited Eastern Memorial to save her leg.
 Technically, these arguments are not mutually exclusive but it is an extremely tough needle to thread.

-- This is failure to diagnose and a failure to treat case.
+- This is a failure to diagnose and a failure to treat case.
 The failure to diagnose is the first visit.
 The second visit is a failure to treat the diagnosis that they seem to have made.

-- Any plaintiff's case like this where the plaintiff has diabetes provides defendants opportunities to make causation arguments.
+- Any plaintiff's case like this where the plaintiff has diabetes provides defendants with opportunities to make causation arguments.

 - To put it mildly, Talbot County is not known for big jury verdicts in medical malpractice cases.
 Certainly, Talbot County has become more cosmopolitan over the years.
 But that has not yet translated well into jury verdicts.
 On the other hand, there are not that many lawsuits filed in Talbot County and most malpractice cases settle.
 So the settlement value may be increasing even if the jury verdicts are not showing it.